ssyarlag/election-blog/content/post/2024-09-07-week-1-initial-analyses/index.md

 ```

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-2-2.png" width="672" />

-Then, to measure the competitiveness of each states in recent years, I produced the following map, demonstrating the average two-party popular vote margin in each state in each election following 2008.
+To further explore state competitiveness, especially in recent years, I also produced the following map demonstrating the average two-party popular vote margin in each state in each election following 2008.
 I chose this cutoff to reflect modern trends in state-party alignment, especially in the era of Trump.

 ``` r